ICE 1: IGBT refit

 In October 2007, Deutsche Bahn tendered refitting two power cars with IGBT power converters instead of thyristors.
 The refit was awarded to ABB, who equipped them with BORDLINE CC1500_AC_15kV_M_2400_002A01 (three-level) traction converters.
 After field testing, 36 more power cars with thyristor converters were refitted with IGBT's.

 In October 2021, it was announced that DB had ordered ABB to refit all 76 power cars with GTO traction converters with IGBT's, and ABB equipped them with BORDLINE CC1500_AC_15kV_M_2400_002B01 (three-level) traction converters.
 The traction motors and gearboxes were not replaced during this refit.
 After this batch of refits, only two power cars are left with GTO's: 401 006 and 401 051.

 Multiple working

 On the front, power cars feature a Scharfenberg coupler underneath a cover.
-Contrary to all other variants of ICE trains, the coupler of ICE 1 power cars is not used in regular service.
+Contrary to all other variants of ICE trains, the coupler of ICE 1 power cars is not used in regular service, as ICE 1 trains are never operated in multiple traction during revenue service, exclusively running with one trainset.

 The ICE 2 power cars (Class 402) are compatible to the intermediate cars of the ICE 1 and are used with ICE 1 trains when necessary.
 Two ICE 2 power cars were ordered specifically for powering ICE 1 trains (402 045 and 402 046).

 Power cars for service into Switzerland are equipped with a second pantograph matching Swiss specifications and the Swiss Integra-Signum safety system as well as ETCS.
 The other power cars are prepared for fitting a second pantograph.

 Usually the power car 401 0xx is coupled to the first class cars, while the power car 401 5xx is coupled to the second class end of the train.